cblomart/signinstats/README.md

 # SigninStats

+> **TODO**: render the user informations more flexible.
+Currently only the company name is collected.

 Azure AD signing logs can be sent to log analytics :)

 On some tenants these logs can take up quite a bit of storage.